phelps-sg/llm-cooperation/jupyter-book/methods.md

 (h4)=
 ### Hypothesis 4 (H4):
-Simulacra in all groups will exhibit cooperation rates that are different from the other groups.
+Simulacra in all groups will exhibit cooperation rates that are different from the control group.

 (h5)=
 ### Hypothesis 5 (H5)